 Indications of dehydration in infants and young children

-- Sunken appearance to the abdomen, eyes or cheeks
+- Sunken appearance to the belly, eyes or cheeks.

 Preventing infectious diarrhea